lucasrabiec/lazy-loaded-nx/README.md

 The following instruction shows how to load modules:
 * from module located in the same project as an app
-* from main module located in a separate lib
+* from module located in a separate lib

-* from nested module located in a separate lib
+### Module located in the same project as an app

-In each of these cases, add routes and import RouterModule.forChild(routes) in a specific module file.
+First you need to add routes and import RouterModule.forChild(routes) in a module file.
 ```typescript
 <imports...>